One Piece Movie: The Desert Princess and the Pirates: Adventures in Alabasta: Plot

 Crocodile engulfs the palace plaza in a sandstorm, sowing further confusion and violence among the armies.
 Vivi and the remaining Straw Hats learn of a bomb set by Baroque Works to wipe out both armies.
 The Straw Hats find the bomb in the city's clock tower, guarded by Mr. 7 and Miss Father's Day.
 Vivi takes out the agents, but discovers the bomb's timer has been activated.
 Royal guardsman Pell arrives and safely detonates the bomb in the sky, seemingly sacrificing himself.

 Crocodile orders Cobra to lead him and Ms. All Sunday into the royal mausoleum, where the information on Pluton is supposedly kept.
 Ms. All Sunday tries to hide the information, knowing Crocodile plans to betray her, but he sees through her deception and stabs her.
 Luffy arrives, having been saved by Ms. All Sunday, and uses the moisture in his own blood to nullify Crocodile's powers.
 Crocodile stabs Luffy with his poisonous hook, but Luffy breaks it and defeats him before passing out.
 Vivi finally gets the armies' attention, and Koza and Chaka present Crocodile as the manipulator, stopping the fighting.
 Rain starts to fall, which lasts for three straight days.

 Luffy awakens, having been given an antidote by Ms. All Sunday, and a banquet is held for the pirates.
 When news arrives that a marine fleet is on their way to Alabasta, the Straw Hats decide to quickly leave, with Vivi unsure whether to continue traveling with them.
 The next day, she appears at the coast to see them off, promising to remain their friend.
-In the aftermath, Alabasta is rebuilt, Pell is found alive, and peace returns to the kingdom.
+In the aftermath, Alabasta is rebuilt, Pell is found (somehow) alive, and peace returns to the kingdom.